Engine-Labs/backengine-project-template/README.md

 3. Run `npm run dev` to start the local development server
 4. Login to view your project overview page (default credentials are `admin@backengine.dev` and `password`)

+## Code Generation

+The `__backengine__` directory in the root of the project contains code auto-generated from your Backengine database schema.